Broken Link Building: Does It Work? How To Do It RIGHT?

 Qualifying The Broken Pages To Work With

-Finding the broken pages to work with is only the first step for banking on their linking power.
+Finding broken pages to work with is only the first step to banking on their linking power.
 Qualifying the pages is also a priority.

 Why?